grafana/mimir/docs/sources/operators-guide/configuring/about-ip-address-logging.md

 ---
+aliases:
+  - /docs/mimir/latest/operators-guide/configuring/about-ip-address-logging/
+description: Troubleshoot errors by logging IP addresses of reverse proxies.
-title: "About Grafana Mimir IP address logging of a reverse proxy"
+menuTitle: About IP address logging of a reverse proxy
-menuTitle: "About IP address logging of a reverse proxy"
+title: About Grafana Mimir IP address logging of a reverse proxy
-description: "Troubleshoot errors by logging IP addresses of reverse proxies."
 weight: 30
 ---